This article is available in Spanish here.

 Our Identity in the New Creation

 If we are in Christ we are part of the New Creation and part of a community where old social paradigms and caste systems have no place (2 Cor.
 5:17).
-If we have been “clothed with Christ” (NIV), or “put on Christ” (KJV), this will affect our identity and status right now, as well as in the future (Gal.
+If we have been “clothed with Christ” (NIV), or have “put on Christ” (KJV), this will affect our identity and status right now, as well as in the future (Gal.
 3:27).

 Our identity and status as New Creation followers of Jesus is more than just “our theological standing as far as salvation is concerned” as some have suggested.
 Our identity must also affect our society within Christian communities.
 This is probably one of the reasons Paul mentioned three categories of society in Galatians 3:28: (1) Jews or non-Jews, (2) slaves or non-slaves, (3) male and female.
 These categories potentially include all of humanity.